WHY & HOW

 For a long time, we gathered for worship in a sanctuary each week;

-more lately, worship happens in homes or on patios, by way of screens.
+in homes or on patios, by way of screens.

-Turns out that while style and routine are meaningful (we tend to worship best when both are familiar), what really matters is our heart--the desire we have to meet with, hear from, lift praise & thanks to God.
+All this has helped us understand that while style and routine are meaningful (we tend to worship best when both are familiar), what really matters is our heart--the desire we have to meet with, hear from, lift praise & thanks to God.
 Doing this in the company of others is a big part of worship, too (though again, it's possible to worship on our own)--which is something we recognize with new clarity during a pandemic.
 But even when what we're familiar with gets replaced, even when it's challenging at best to be with others--we can still worship.